oconva/qvikchat/README.md

 -   **API key protected endpoints**: API Key Store to easily manage API keys and ensure that only authorized users can access your app endpoints.
 -   **Response Caching**: Cache responses to user queries to improve response times and reduce the number of API calls to LLM.
 -   **RAG Agents**: Create chat agents that can use Retrieval Augmented Generation (RAG) to answer user queries by retrieving additional context information (e.g. from a text or JSON file).
--   **RAG Data Loading**: Built-in support for loading text, JSON or code files.
+-   **RAG Data Loading**: Built-in support for loading text, JSON, PDF, or code files.
 Easily add new knowledge bases to create new RAG agents.
+-   **LangChain**: Uses [LangChain](https://js.langchain.com/v0.2/docs/introduction/) under the hood for processing data for RAG and information retrieval, which means, you can easily extend this starter kit to support more complex data processing tasks or easily switch to using a different vector store or embedding model.
 -   **System Prompts**: Use system prompts to ensure safety, accuracy, and reliability.
 Mitigate LLM hallucination and deter prompt injection attacks.
 -   **Dotprompt**: Using Dotprompt for well-structured prompts with all relevant metadata and input-output data validation.
 -   **Fast Build Time**: [SWC](https://swc.rs/) for ultra-fast TypeScript compilation.